 Now granted, we’re not saying that the Kanas Pro isn’t worth the purchase.
-Its unique construction and sound are enough to carry it for many users.
+Its unique construction and sound may be enough to carry value for many users.

 But if there’s anything about it that isn’t precisely to your liking (the bass, for example), you shouldn’t make any compromises – there’s a device out there that’s perfect for you, we’re sure of it.
 That’s how saturated and how competitive the market is.

-And if you want some extra features (like active noise cancelling), you would also fare better looking elsewhere.
+And if you want some extra features (like active noise canceling), you would also fare better looking elsewhere.